MetaMask/snap-7715-permissions/packages/permissions-kernel-snap/docs/ephemeralPermissionsOfferRegistry.md

 **Steps**

 1. DApp calls `wallet_requestExecutionPermissions` on the Kernel Snap.
-2. Kernel makes async RPC calls to all registered permission provider snaps using `permissionProvider_getPermissionOffers` to fetch permission offers.
+2. Kernel makes async RPC calls to all registered permission provider snaps using `permissionsProvider_getPermissionOffers` to fetch permission offers.
-   1. A standard `permissionProvider_getPermissionOffers` rpc must be implemented by the permission provider snap to participate in the permission system.
+   1. A standard `permissionsProvider_getPermissionOffers` rpc must be implemented by the permission provider snap to participate in the permission system.
       1. If the permission provider snap returns with an error, it does not support the RPC and will not participate in the permission system.
       2. If the permission provider snap returns an invalid result, it will not participate in the permission system.
 3. The kernel will aggregate all valid responses from the permission provider snap as an in-memory registry.